 The study also suggested that heart rate increases as you drink more alcohol, and these increases can raise your risk of arrhythmia, an irregular heartbeat.

 Dizziness is a common symptom of the dehydration that comes with a hangover.
 When you’re dehydrated, your blood pressure drops, which limits blood flow to your brain and causes dizziness.

 The fluctuations in blood sugar that accompany drinking can lead to negative moods, which might include anxiety and anger as well as mood instability.
 This can occur both during and after drinking.

-Drinking can also affect your mood if you already have a mental health condition or use alcohol as a coping mechanism for your emotional health.
+Drinking can also affect your mood if you already have a mental health condition or use alcohol as a coping mechanism for your mental health.
 A 2017 study found that many people report feeling more aggressive or even feeling an overwhelming amount of emotions when they drink, especially if they had some dependence on alcohol.

 You may feel much less alert, less able to remember things, and less able to make logical decisions when you’re hungover.
-A found that these aspects of cognitive function were all highly impacted during a period of hangover symptoms.
+A

 First: Drink water!
 Many hangover symptoms result from dehydration.

 Here are a few other tips for snapping back quickly from a hangover:

 - Eat.
 Alcohol can drop your blood sugar levels.
 Fill up on carbohydrates, like crackers or bread, to normalize your blood sugar.
 Eat foods packed with vitamins, such as eggs, fish, nuts, and avocados, to help replenish depleted nutrients.
 Can’t keep food down?
 Sip on a thin vegetable broth.